oneEyedBunny/Trade-Tally-Client/README.md

 - CSS

 # Pending items
+1. Summary table isn't rendering trades
+1. onClick see details button- need to have it route to trades/history:id
+1. CSS isn't applying nav formatting

 1. Redirect after Login & CreateAccount aren't working
 1. Is there a way to make the fields in the history table editable vs a pop up form to edit